nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

     A set of tools that recursively repeat what you draw, scaling and/or rotating it as they repeat.

+New Magic tool: ASCII Typewriter
+    Transform your picture into "ASCII art", typewriter-style.
+New Magic tool: ASCII Computer
+    Transform your picture into "ASCII art", computer-style.
+New Magic tool: ASCII Color Computer
+    Transform your picture into colored computer "ASCII art".
 Magic API Updates
     Sound pause and resume functions added.